sanposhiho/gomockhandler/README.md

 You can configure a new mock to be generated with CLI.
 It will also check if mockgen will run correctly with that option.

 If a config file does not exist, a config file will be created.

+(It is RECOMMENDED to name the config file `gomockhandler.json`, and place it in a location where the gomockhandler is likely to be run frequently.)

 `mockgen` has two modes of operation: source and reflect, and gomockhandler support both.